United Nations Convention on the Rights of the Child (UNCRC): clarification of inherent obligations

 2. States Parties shall take all appropriate measures to ensure that the child is protected against all forms of discrimination or punishment on the basis of the status, activities, expressed opinions, or beliefs of the child’s parents, legal guardians, or family members.”

 It should be noted that this article places a duty on State Parties to “respect and ensure the rights set forth in the present Convention to each child within their jurisdiction without discrimination of any kind”.
 Some children will require more support to access their rights than others.
-This will include children whose rights are at risk, including but not limited to: female children; disabled children; minority ethnic children, particularly Gypsy/Traveller children; children living in poverty (including those with entitlement to free school meals); LGBTI children; children with care experience or ‘on the edge of care’; children with a parent/carer in the armed forces; child migrants, asylum‑seekers and refugees; children at risk of significant harm, with a child protection plan; children with additional support needs; children (and/or their parents) who are experiencing poor physical or mental health; children experiencing disadvantages, particularly problem alcohol or drug use amongst family members, domestic abuse or bereavement; children who require support at times of key transitions and children in the justice system or in conflict with the law.
+This will include children whose rights are at risk, including but not limited to: female children; disabled children; minority ethnic children, particularly Gypsy/Traveller children; children living in poverty (including those with entitlement to free school meals); LGBTI children; children with care experience or ‘on the edge of care’; children with a parent/carer in the armed forces; child migrants, asylum‑seekers and refugees; children at risk of significant harm, with a child protection plan; children with additional support needs; children (and/or their parents) who are experiencing poor physical or mental health; children experiencing disadvantages, particularly problem alcohol or drug use amongst family members, domestic abuse or bereavement; children who require support at times of key transitions and children in the justice system or in conflict with the law; and children affected by parental imprisonment.

 Article 3: Best interests of the child